somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       <img class="centered-image height-400" src="/assets/ifc-madrasah.png"/>

+      The school, or *Madrasah,* is one of the main avenues that the mosque collects donations.
+It is an after school and weekend program that children participate in and learn more about their faith, as well as some fun mixed in.
+As it is one of the larger contributors to their bottom line, I chose to make this portion of the page a testimonial call to action section.

       ### Events

       <img class="centered-image height-400" src="/assets/ifc-events.png"/>

+      Using *The Events Calendar* plugin, visitors will be able to check out the latest events that go on.
+During the pandemic, the mosque has resorted to using livestreams as a way to reach their followers.

       ### CTA

       <img class="centered-image height-400" src="/assets/ifc-cta.png"/>

+      This final CTA is sitewide where it makes sense.
 ctaTitle: Questions?
 I may have answers!
 ctaText: If you'd like to find out more, please get in touch.
 ctaBtn: Let's Chat